 Here are some more project photos I shot as the roofing crew worked on various stages of the S-tile Spanish roof installation.

 At a front corner of a roof eave, a 2 x 4 wood “Nailer” was attached and weatherproofed to the roof deck.
-The roofers have also stacked two-piece mission tiles and S-tiles nearby, to make it easier to intermix each.
+The roofers have stacked both two-piece mission tiles and S-tiles nearby.
+This makes it easier for them to intermix each once they begin installing the roof.

 Spanish roofing: Another shot of the rake tiles being attached to the vertical fascia board.